tidyverse/dplyr/README.md

 # The easiest way to get dplyr is to install the whole tidyverse:
 install.packages("tidyverse")

-# Alternatively, install just readr:
+# Alternatively, install just dplyr:
 install.packages("dplyr")

 # Or the the development version from GitHub: